Description

 - Practical Skills including: bleeding control, wound cleaning, bandaging, splinting, spine stable patient packaging, hypothermia management, and medical kit preparation.

 - WMA International wilderness protocols, including: treatment of anaphylaxis, wound management, CPR in a remote setting and spine injury assessment.
+Strategies of remote rescue.

 - How to keep yourself and your patient warm and dry in a cold environment.